Digitizing Musical Scores

 As technology continues to progress it is incredibly important that we as humans do not lose the music of previous generations.
 Fires, rot, misplaced papers, faded memory; many things can sweep away our history.
 Countless guzheng creations were lost this way.
 Thankfully we now have tools to preserve our music for future generations.

 I know of two English-Language Jianpu / Chinese Cypher notation programs that are free and readily available, both of which I have used to type music from hand-written scores.
 There is also a third in development.
-Beyond these, you can always scan copies, and I have a guide at the end to do just that.
+Beyond these, you can always scan copies.
+I have a guide at the end to help you do just that.

 Windows has the Simplified Musical Notation Input System, SimpErhu for short.
 It plugs into and requires Microsoft Word: http://simperhu.weebly.com/download.html It's a macro-enabled template you can add to Microsoft Word that gives you shortcuts and additional menus to create cipher notation, staves, and the various glyphs and 汉字 comments.
 Instructions are provided in English and Mandarin.